radmen/fatso/README.md

 # What is Fatso?
-Silex is great microframework, but it's sometimes just _too_ simple.
+Silex is great micro-framework, but it's sometimes just _too_ simple.
 Fatso is his fat cousin.
 It provides very simple, basic classes and automates few things.

 Fatso can: